Natural computing: Artificial immune systems

 Artificial immune systems are abstractions of the natural immune system, emphasizing these computational aspects.

 Their applications include computer virus detection, anomaly detection in a time series of data, fault diagnosis, pattern recognition, machine learning, bioinformatics, optimization, robotics and control.

 Membrane computing

-Membrane computing investigates computing models abstracted from the compartmentalized structure of living cells effected by membranes.
+Membrane computing investigates computing models abstracted from the compartmentalized structure of living cells affected by membranes.

 A generic membrane system (P-system) consists of cell-like compartments (regions) delimited by membranes, that are placed in a nested hierarchical structure.
 Each membrane-enveloped region contains objects, transformation rules which modify these objects, as well as transfer rules, which specify whether the objects will be transferred outside or stay inside the region.

 Regions communicate with each other via the transfer of objects.

 The computation by a membrane system starts with an initial configuration, where the number (multiplicity) of each object is set to some value for each region (multiset of objects).